scottqueen-bixal/BenefitsGPT/README.md

  }
 ```

-> Jon Doe is not eligible for Covid funeral assistance because [The deceased died before May 20th, 2020 and the applicant Paid for funeral expenses, but all ready got reimbursed.]
+> Jon Doe is not eligible for Covid funeral assistance because [The applicant Paid for funeral expenses, but all ready got reimbursed.]

 ## Original Post